MahsaPaknezhad/MahsaPaknezhad.github.io/_pages/cv.md

 **Image Classification of 3D RSOM Images:**
 We developed an automatic algorithm using 3D images of the micro-vascular structure and tissue layers under the skin as well as other clinical data to predict eczema and severity of the eczema condition.
 We developed a 3D neural network using Tensorflow library and a ML model in python.
 Our model can differentiate healthy from eczema tissue with 97% accuracy.

+**Image classification of 3D OCT Images:**
+We analyzed 3D OCT images of the patient’s cornea to identify any potential cardiovascular diseases.
+The proposed algorithm consists of a 3D neural network developed using Tensorflow library.
+The developed model is currently part of an ensemble network with models developed for other modalities such as Fundus images, genomics and clinical data by our research partners.

+**Image Registration of Immunohistochemistry Images:**
+We developed a linear image registration algorithm in C++ that registers a user-specified region in hundreds of immunohistochemistry image slices.
+We used the VTK library for visualization of the blood vessels and showed the reconstructed blood vessels before and after registration.
+The proposed algorithm outperforms state-of-the-art nonlinear and patch-based registration algorithms.